hollorol/AgroMo/README.md

 ### Using Installer

 Download the installer using the URL: https://owncloud.agrar.mta.hu/owncloud/index.php/s/eapDFwX9djQ6hpb
-- [x] Choose installation folder by clicking the Modify icon or leave the default unaltered.
+- [x] Choose installation folder by entering a valid folder name with full path or by clicking the Modify icon or leave default unaltered.
 If the folder does not exist the installer will create it.
-- [x] AgroMo can be started from this folder by launching the AgroMo_Launch.exe application.
+- [x] AgroMo can be started from this folder later by launching the AgroMo_Launch.exe application.

 ### Using pure R